benkeser/pfizerbounds/README.md

 similar to a trial that uses the same number of interim analyses with an exact binomial test with Pocock-style sequential monitoring**.

-Notably, this style of monitoring is *more aggressive* stopping early than O’Brien-Fleming-type monitoring, which is employed by Moderna.
+Notably, this style of monitoring is *more aggressive* in terms of stopping early than O’Brien-Fleming-type monitoring, which is employed by Moderna.
+Both designs appropriately control type I error, but it’s interesting to note this difference.

 ![Plot of implied Pfizer bounds vs. OBF and Pocock](README_files/figure-gfm/bounds-plot-1.png)